mikedamay/v3-unforked/languages/csharp/exercises/concept/namespaces/.meta/design.md

 ## Concepts

-- `namespaces`: know what namespaces are; know how to import namespaces.
+- `namespaces`: know what xx namespaces are; know how to import namespaces.
 - `accessibility`: know how xx to use access modifiers to limit access to elements.

 ## Prerequisites